 Strawberries & Filling

 Fresh strawberries are best for this recipe.
-Frozen strawberries with break down and soften too quickly.
+Frozen strawberries will break down and soften too quickly.
 The apples take longer to soften and we don’t want strawberry jam.
 Since even fresh strawberries will cook faster than apples, keep the strawberry pieces bigger than the apple for even baking.
 Cut the small ones in half and larger ones into 4 wedges.

 Most fruit fillings for pies and crisps use a little lemon juice.
 I prefer to use orange juice.
 It still has some acidity, but is sweeter.
 I hate to add a sour ingredient that creates the need for extra sugar to balance it.
 And orange is a great flavor pairing with strawberries.